sansculotte/droptrack/README.md

 - install and configure postgres database
 - install uwsgi

-There is an [ansible playbook](https://stackoverflow.com/questions/12269537/is-the-server-bundled-with-flask-safe-to-use-in-production) guiding you through setting setting up a production environment.
+There is an [ansible playbook](https://docs.ansible.com/ansible/latest/user_guide/playbooks.html) guiding you through setting up the production environment.